mcgregorsa/ticket-lifecycle/README.md

 - Resolution

 <h2>Ticket Lifecycle Examples</h2>

+<p>Note: Tickets are created in a variety of ways (phone, chat app, email, web portal).
+In the following examples only the osTicket web portal is being used.</p>

 <h3>Ticket 1: Online Banking System Down</h3>

 - Sign in as a User Karen Tyrell on the osTicket Support Center site ans click "Open a New Ticket".